CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/010-powerapps.md

 ### Power Apps

-Managing your master data directly in Power Apps (Dataverse) and automatically synchronizing the update with CluedIn via ingestion endpoint will make it easier for you to monitor the changes in your data.
-You can quickly see the changes in your data in CluedIn history.
+- Managing your master data directly in Power Apps (Dataverse) and automatically syncing it with CluedIn via the ingestion endpoint makes it easy to monitor changes in your data.
+You can quickly see the changes to your data in the CluedIn history.

-Keep your golden record synced in the Dataverse table.
+- Keeping your golden record synced in the Dataverse table.

 CluedIn supports 2 ways of synchronization with Dataverse.